ilan2505/Speaker_Identification/README.md

 * Aqua Gal

 ## Subject
+In this project, our first mission was to run and adapt last year's project to work with our, we added tests to find if it's a known or unknown speaker, we also improve all codes of last year project.<br>
-In this project, we had built several models for audio classifications using a variety of clustering methods.
+Our second and main mission was to built several models for audio classifications using a variety of clustering methods.
 We are able to classify new audio files to known and unkown speakers:<br>

 1. RadiusNeighbors; We began by pre-processing the data using Librosa, to extract the mfcc features.
 Similar to k-means, but more suitable to classify unkown speakers, why excluding audio files that are too far from the existing means, and marking them as "unkown".<br>